 The more you borrow, the bigger your repayments will be!
 So even if you qualify for a whopping home loan, ask yourself if you really need it and if the repayments are in line with your monthly budget and lifestyle.
 A good rule of thumb is to compare the repayment amount with your current rent.
 If they’re similar figures, you should be able to handle the repayments pretty easily.
 But remember to plan for the possibility of a rate rise, as shown on the calculator - it’s best to have a financial buffer, just in case.

 Another big cost to consider when looking for a home loan is stamp duty.
-This government charge can sometimes range into the tens of thousands of dollars, which might just about break your budget.
+The government can sometimes charge you in the tens of thousands of dollars, which might just about break your budget.
 If you - or your wallet - don’t like the idea of paying it as a lump sum, you can also opt to add it to the price of your monthly repayments.
 Find out how much you might be up for in stamp duty with our handy calculator.

 To boost your borrowing power before you apply for a home loan, get a copy of your credit report and go over it with a fine tooth comb.
 Any mistakes or incorrect details could be stopping you from being approved for a loan but keep in mind that, under the new comprehensive credit reporting legislation lenders will also be looking at your positive credit repayments.

 Got a credit card debt hanging over you?
 It could be damaging your chances of getting a home loan.
 Check out a balance transfer deal and blast credit card debt to get back on track toward a home loan.

 Having a regular savings plan will make you look reliable and money savvy.
-Plus, setting up good savings habits will help you build up a home loan deposit and lower your LVR for a better deal on your home loan.
+Plus, setting up good savings habits will help you build up a home loan deposit and lower your LVR which will get you a better deal on your home loan.